EdenKupe/anarchysf/pages/d/001800 Philip K. Dick.md

 *The Zap Gun* depicts an America divided between those who believe the government is protecting them with ever more elaborate weaponry and those who know that none of the weaponry works, except in simulations; both parties are in on the fraud, which they perpetrate in order to prop up a permanent Cold War economy. ([Riggenbach](http://mises.org/daily/5089))

 *Do Androids Dream of Electric Sheep?*—famously adapted as the film _Blade Runner_—was singled out for mention by Walker Lane, of the *Fifth Estate* collective, for a [Summer 2012 anarchist reading list.](http://www.fifthestate.org/archive/387-summer-2012/anarchist-reading-list-fifth-estate-staff/)

+'The Electric Ant' is the subject of a one-page discussion in Jesse Cohn's 2024 _Hot Equations_.

 In *The Penultimate Truth* members of the elite program an android politician which/who keeps the underground masses properly stirred up and misinformed. ([Riggenbach](http://mises.org/daily/5089)) For [Lampe](http://tashqueedagg.wordpress.com/2013/04/22/615/) a clear moral is that "It does not matter if power if justifiable on some level.
 It is nonetheless, sociopathic."